-If you’re looking to jump into home ownership with a fixer-upper, there are a few things you need to know before you buy.
+If you’re looking to jump into home ownership with a fixer-upper, there are a few things you need to think about before you buy.

 When you take on a home remodel, you enter into a season filled with decision making, unexpected delays, and constant budget adjustments.
-It can quickly become overwhelming.
+It can quickly become overwhelming, so it’s important to know what you’re getting into.

-As home renovation experts, we’re here to offer some tips to help ensure your project goes as smoothly as possible.
-Whether you DIY your renovation or hire out to a contractor, the following are important factors to consider.
+As home remodeling experts, we’re here to offer our best home renovation tips to help ensure your project goes as smoothly as possible.
+Whether you DIY your renovation or hire it out to a contractor, the following are important factors to consider when buying a fixer-upper home.

-Determine Your Goal for the Home — How Long Will You Live There?
+1. Determine Your Goal for Your Home — How Long Will You Live There?

-Before you start house hunting, it’s important to know your end goal.
-Do you see this purchase as your home for the foreseeable future or as an investment that you’ll sell or rent out?
+The journey to renovating a fixer-upper begins long before you even start looking for a home to buy.
+Before you start house hunting, it’s important to have your end goal in sight: Do you see this purchase as your home for the foreseeable future or as an investment that you’ll sell or rent out once you’ve remodeled?

 Your goal for your home purchase will determine your focus for repairs: